lbryio/spec/index.md

 ### Consensus

-LBRY makes a few small changes to consensus rules.
+In addition to the stake-related changes described above, LBRY makes changes to the following blockchain consensus rules.

 #### Block Timing